thunderbird2009/software_designs/others/cleanroom.md

 ### Step 3: Supported Analytics & Privacy Controls

 Now, analysts can run pre-approved queries on this joined data.
 The clean room imposes strict rules on what kind of queries are allowed.
-A `SELECT *` command to see the raw joined data would be blocked.
+A `SELECT *` command to view the raw joined data would be blocked.
+Similarly, queries cannot filter on raw Personally Identifiable Information (PII) like names or email addresses, as this data was pseudonymized before ingestion.
 Instead, only aggregate queries are permitted.

 #### Example Analysis 1: Campaign Attribution